posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

 `main` should not pass to `f` any other context but the one it is using.

-Goroutine scoped context does not eliminate the option to write the above code, but it discourage it.
+Goroutine scoped context does not eliminate the option to write the above code, but it discourages it.
 A function should not get the context by argument, but by `context.Get()`.

 ### Conclusions

-In this proposal it is claimed that the context object, which is now function scoped, should be goroutine scoped.
+This proposal claims that the context object, which is now function scoped, should be goroutine scoped.

-This conception change prevents the need to pass the context object explicitly through the call stack, it eliminate the motivation to store the context anywhere but local variable, and obviate the existence of `context.TODO`.
+This conception change prevents the need to pass the context object explicitly through the call stack, it eliminates the motivation to store the context anywhere but local variable, and obviates the existence of `context.TODO`.

-On the other hand, it maintains the essential code explicitness, reduces code verbosity, reduces API exposure, makes easier context adapting for existing code, and not less important, maintains backward compatibility.
+On the other hand, it maintains the essential code explicitness, reduces code verbosity, reduces API exposure, makes easier context adapting for existing code, and just as important, maintains backward compatibility.

 The proposed change makes the context object a first class citizen of Go.
 It should be integrated into the goroutine struct and into the `go` keyword syntax.